deepakm925/Microsoft-Power-BI/README.md

 - BI Reports Created using various tools from Power BI such as DAX implementations, visualizations, and Data Cleaning
 - Interactive Dashboard(s) created from Reports using Power BI Online Service.
 Dashboards portraiting solutions and visualizations to the analysis
 - Interactive Power BI Application(s) portraying different end products of the analysis.
-- Integrating Python by importing and visualizing data in Power BI Desktop from a Python script
+- Integrating Python by importing and visualizing data in Power BI Desktop from a Python script using popular Python libraries.
-- Using Anaconda's Jupyter Notebook to import, create, and modify Power BI reports.
+- Embedding a Power BI report into Anaconda's Jupyter Notebook to Manage and Visualize data.

 ## PROJECTS IN THIS REPOSITORY